opendocsg/slw-judgments-backfill/2014_SGHC_207/report.md

 lying and everything thereon could not be believed), or conversely, the Plaintiffs were all present on 27 February 2004 (which meant that the Plaintiffs were all lying about signing single signature pages at home, with the corollary that Dawood and the Solicitors were telling the truth).

-99     Although I am cognisant of the firm rule of evidence that the evidence of a witness ought not to be rejected completely simply because the witness was unreliable or untrue in some parts, recently emphasised by the Court of Appeal in _Alwie Handoyo v Tjong Very Sumito and another and another appeal_ [2013] 4 SLR 308 at [59]–[61], both sides had organised their case and mustered their evidence on an all-or-nothing basis – the entire case theory put forward by either side on the circumstances surrounding the signing of the Deed of Renunciation of Beneficial Interest had to be accepted or rejected in full.
+99     Although I am cognisant of the firm rule of evidence that the evidence of a witness ought not to be rejected completely simply because the witness was unreliable or untrue in some parts, recently emphasised by the Court of Appeal in _Alwie Handoyo v Tjong Very Sumito and another and another appeal_ <span class="citation">[2013] 4 SLR 308</span> at [59]–[61], both sides had organised their case and mustered their evidence on an all-or-nothing basis – the entire case theory put forward by either side on the circumstances surrounding the signing of the Deed of Renunciation of Beneficial Interest had to be accepted or rejected in full.
 There was no room for any middle ground.

 100    In my judgment, for the following reasons, I found Dawood, Mr Singh and Ms Kaur’s combined testimony that the Plaintiffs were all present in the Solicitors’ office on 27 February 2004 to be more credible.